 Purchasing A Property After A Bankruptcy

-If you have had to file for a bankruptcy case in the past, you may worry that you will never be able to purchase a property or qualify for a mortgage.
-Good news!
-A bankruptcy on your credit report does not automatically disqualify you from obtaining mortgage financing, and your bankruptcy needs to “season” before you can obtain mortgage financing.
+If you have filed for bankruptcy protection in the past, you may worry that you will never be able to purchase a property or qualify for a mortgage.
+But fortunately, that is not the case and you don’t need to worry.
+A bankruptcy on your credit report does not automatically disqualify you from obtaining mortgage financing.
+It just comes down to “seasoning” or a “waiting period” after your bankruptcy is discharged or dismissed.
+And, even better, in some cases there is no seasoning required at all!

 What Is “Bankruptcy Seasoning?”

-Seasoning is the amount of time that must pass after a bankruptcy before you can be approved for a mortgage.
-Bankruptcy seasoning requirements ensure that you have ample time to rebuild your credit and demonstrate your ability to responsibly manage finances and various types of debt.
-The bankruptcy seasoning period is typically between 2 and 7 years, based on the type of bankruptcy filed and the financing you are applying for.
+As mentioned above, seasoning is the amount of time that must pass after a bankruptcy is discharged or dismissed before you can be approved for a mortgage.
+Lenders enforce bankruptcy seasoning requirements to ensure that you have enough time to rebuild your credit and demonstrate your ability to responsibly manage your finances and various types of debt.
+The bankruptcy seasoning period is typically between 2 and 7 years, based on the type of bankruptcy filed and the type of mortgage you are applying for.
+If, however, you have a large enough down payment or enough equity, you can skirt the seasoning requirements altogether, and we will explain more below.

 Bankruptcy Seasoning Factors